MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 1. In the **Side Bar**, select the **Launch Project** button.
 Microsoft Edge opens, showing the URL that you specified.
 Also, in Visual Studio Code, DevTools opens.

-For more information, navigate to the VS Code extension documentation: [Microsoft Edge Developer Tools for Visual Studio Code](https://microsoft.github.io/vscode-edge-devtools).
+For more information, navigate to [Microsoft Edge Developer Tools for Visual Studio Code](https://microsoft.github.io/vscode-edge-devtools).

 <!--